Makayacine/Finance/Bulls,Banks & Bollinger/README.md

 Alternative Data Sources: Explore using data sources that reliably provide Adjusted Close prices for more accurate long-term return analysis.

 Out-of-Sample Testing: Validate strategy performance on unseen data to prevent overfitting.

+Author
+Vince Mbanze

+License
+This project is open-source and available under the MIT License.